sagar-koju/Food-delivery-web-application/README.md

 # Food-delivery-webs-application
-Food delivery web application using react js.
+Food delivery web application using react js with both frontend and backend.